squid-cache/squid-cache.github.io/SquidFaq/ConfiguringBrowsers.rst

-Netmanage Web''''''Surfer supports manual proxy configuration and exclusion lists for hosts or domains that should not be fetched via proxy (this information is current as of WebSurfer 5.0).
+Netmanage Web''''''Surfer supports manual proxy configuration and exclusion lists for hosts or domains that should not be fetched via proxy (this information is current as of Web''''''Surfer 5.0).
 Select
 '''Preferences''' from the '''Settings''' menu.
 Click on the '''Proxies''' tab.
 Select the
 '''Use Proxy''' options for HTTP, FTP, and gopher.
 For